Overview of Campus Pack (used for wikis, blogs, journals, and podcasts)

 |Back to top|

-After creating the Campus Pack quicklink in your course content area, the next step will be to create the actual wiki, blog, journal, or podcast space.
+After creating the Campus Pack Quicklink in your course content area, the next step will be to create the actual wiki, blog, journal, or podcast space on the Campus Pack side.

-1. To access Campus Pack, go to the content area in which you created the quicklink, then click on the topic name.
-NOTE: The Campus Pack area will open up in a new tab.
+1. To access Campus Pack, go to the content area in which you created the Quicklink, then click on the topic name.

-2. Give the wiki, blog, journal, or podcast a title and and enter any description text if desired.
-Deploy as "single copy" and click Add.
+3. Give the wiki, blog, journal, or podcast a title and and enter any description text as desired.
+Under Deployment, leave the default setting under Deploy as "single copy" and click Add.
+IF you created a Quicklink directly to the tool, this is the same method you will use to setup the Wiki, Blog, Journal or Podcast.
+(The steps are the same from here on)

 Safari users note: When accessing Campus pack the first time, you may see a login screen similar to the image below.
 To avoid this, please access your Safari preferences menu and change the setting under Privacy > "Block cookies:" to "Never".
 Restart the browser and access the campus pack link again.